bluegreen-labs/foto/README.md

 as it effectively reduces to resolution of the orignal data.
 In short, data is aggregated at the size of the specified window.

-The `foto()` routine returns a nested list with the source data (aggregated zones used and fourier components used in the PCA analysis) and a final colour image consisting of the three major principal components for every pixel.

 An example analysis is run below.
 In the resulting image pixels with a similar colour have a similar texture.
-The analysis is run a historical image of plantations near Yangambi, DR Congo.
+The analysis is run a historical image of plantations near Yangambi, DR Congo, as recovered in the [COBECORE project](http://cobecore.org/).
 The regular pattern of planted trees is picked up readily by the algorithm.

 ``` r
 # load the library